 Finally, attach a hanging loop or a short piece of cord to the back of the collar.

-Your Ugly Christmas Sweater Crochet Ornament is ready to make your Christmas tree especially handmade and cute!
+Your Ugly Christmas Sweater Crochet Ornament is ready!

 I hope that you enjoyed crocheting your Ugly Christmas Sweater Crochet Ornament.

 Please, do not hesitate to contact me if you need any help or support.